rose-collectionservices/collection-services-manual/11-ASSESSMENT AND REPORTING/readme.md

 * Linear footage and OP/BV count of accessioned collections;
 * Number of items for additions to miscellany or artificial collections.

-We track these through the accessioning database and can generate reports as needed.
-[File path]
+We track these through ArchivesSpace and can generate reports as needed.

 ### 11.1.2 Processing